battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

     many1 alphaNum
 ```

-`many1` and `alphaNum` are parsers already defined in the libray.
+`many1` and `alphaNum` are parsers already defined in the Parsec library.
 When run, our combined parser expects one or more (`many1`) alphanumeric symbols, i.e. letters or numbers (`alphaNum`).
 If the input matches these characters it will succeed, if it encounters any other symbol, it will fail.
 The result of the last line in our `do`-block is returned automatically.

 > Let's ignore the fact that the function doesn't have an explicit input value and just assume that the `do` means "read something from somewhere, expect input in sequential order and spare me the details".
 In reality it has to do something with the [M-word](https://en.wikipedia.org/wiki/Monad_(functional_programming)), but that would go vastly beyond the scope of this article.
+> You might have noticed that Haskell doesn't always need parentheses around and commas between function parameters.
+Function application is left-associative, so this won't work: `print 1 + 2` as it would try to add `2` to the return value of `print 1`.
+You will need parentheses here: `print (1+2)`.

-The webservice specifications also allow the use of "+" and "-" in values, so we'll need to add these to our parser using the `<|>`-operator that basically just means "or":
+I actually lied when I said that values can consist only of alphanumeric characters.
+Actually the webservice specifications also allow the use of "+" and "-", so we'll need to add these to our parser.
+A nice way to achieve this is to use the `<|>`-operator that basically just means "or":

 ```
 value = do
     many1 (alphaNum <|> char '+' <|> char '-')
 ```

-This might now be the most elegant solution, but it's very readable.
-Another option could be to use `... <|> oneOf "+-"`.
+Another option would be to use `... <|> oneOf "+-"`.

-Now we have everything we need to combine this parser to another parser that reads the separate parts of our URL (you remember: things delimited by slashes).
+With this out of the way we have everything we need to combine this parser to another parser that reads the separate parts of our URL (you remember: things delimited by slashes).
 For lack of a better name, let's call it `part`.

 ```
 part = do